HideakiAbe/ESP32Repository/README.md

 ##  Provided Functions
 - Displays such as sensor sequence data into a color graph.
 - Displays JSON data coming from MQTT Broker into a color graph.
-- The graph is constantly updated with newly incoming data.
+- The graph is constantly updated with new incoming data.
-- Auto-scaling feature(sensing maximum and minimum floating point data).
+- Auto-scaling feature(sensing maximum and minimum floating-point data).
 - Graphics Web server functions by ESPAsyncWebServer.
 - Easily Customizing graph view as you like.